rhow93/react-tech-corner/README.md

 `npm install`

-This will install React and some other packages _locally_ to this folder (So you're cluttering your whole environment with a certain React installation).
+This will install React and some other packages _locally_ to this folder (So you're not cluttering your whole environment with a certain React installation).

 `npm start`